syxddd10001/Ethics-Group-Project-Scripts/README.md

 Note: The scripts can be ran other IDEs but I ran into some issues sometimes.
 VSCode Jupyter or Terminal/Command Promt is more reliable.

-Please contact any of our group members (Group 39) if you still cannot run any of the scripts.